sothawo/classfileversions/README.md

 The options are the names of the jar files to analyse with eventually mixed in sort flags.
 The output can be sorted in two ways: by full qualified class name or by class file version number.
 Default ordering is by class name.
-The order can be switched by uisng -v or -n flags.
+The order can be switched by using -v or -n flags.
 Options like this:

 -v archive1.jar archive2.jar -n archive3.jar -v archive4.jar